-- 3. The "base condition water use" shall be as provided below, but in no case shall exceed the withdrawal permitted to the applicant as of April 1, 2006: - a.
-For the public water supply use class, the maximum quantity of water withdrawn by the applicant from the permitted source during any consecutive twelve month period during the five years preceding April 1, 2006.
-If a permit allocation existing as of April 1, 2006 contains an allocation based on a conversion of a water treatment system, the base condition water use shall be increased to account for the additional volume used as if the modified treatment system was operational as of April 1, 2006: - b.
-For the irrigation use class, the quantity of water calculated using Subsection 2.3.1.C to meet demands for the following: 1) the number of acres actively irrigated by the applicant over the duration of the irrigation permit existing as of April 1, 2006; or 2) if the irrigation project, or a portion thereof, has not yet been constructed pursuant to a required surface water management construction permit or environmental resource permit as of April 1, 2006, the number of acres authorized to be irrigated by such project when constructed, consistent with a water use permit existing as of April 1, 2006; - c.
-For the diversion and impoundment use class, the demands of the applicant calculated pursuant to Subsection 2.3.2.C for the physical conditions of the diversion and impoundment system as of April 1, 2006; or, d.
-For other use classes, the quantity of water withdrawn by the applicant during the twelve months preceding April 1, 2006.
+- 3. The "base condition water use" shall be as provided below, but in no case shall exceed the withdrawal permitted to the applicant as of April 1, 2006 for uses within the Northern Palm Beach County Service Area and Lower East Coast Service Areas 1, 2, and 3.
+For uses within the Interior Martin County and Northwest Loxahatchee River Water Use Basins not subject to these provisions before June 13, 2022, the "base condition water use" shall be as provided below, but in no case shall exceed the withdrawal permitted to the applicant as of April 1, 2022: - a.
+For the public water supply use class, the maximum quantity of water withdrawn by the applicant from the permitted source during any consecutive twelve-month period during the five years preceding April 1, 2006 or April 1, 2022, whichever is applicable.
+If a permit allocation existing as of April 1, 2006 or April 1, 2022, whichever is applicable, contains an allocation based on a conversion of a water treatment system, the base condition water use shall be increased to account for the additional volume used as if the modified treatment system was operational as of April 1, 2006 or April 1, 2022, whichever is applicable: - b.
+For the irrigation use class, the quantity of water calculated using Subsection 2.3.1.C to meet demands for the following: 1) the number of acres actively irrigated by the applicant over the duration of the irrigation permit existing as of April 1, 2006 or April 1, 2022, whichever is applicable; or 2) if the irrigation project, or a portion thereof, has not yet been constructed pursuant to a required surface water management construction permit or environmental resource permit as of April 1, 2006 or April 1, 2022, whichever is applicable, the number of acres authorized to be irrigated by such project when constructed, consistent with a water use permit existing as of April 1, 2006 or April 1, 2022, whichever is applicable;

+- c.
+For the diversion and impoundment use class, the demands of the applicant calculated pursuant to Subsection 2.3.2.C for the physical conditions of the diversion and impoundment system as of April 1, 2006 or April 1, 2022, whichever is applicable; or, - d.
+For other use classes, the quantity of water withdrawn by the applicant during the twelve months preceding April 1, 2006 or April 1, 2022, whichever is applicable.

 In determining the base condition water use, pursuant to Subsections a. through d. above, the District shall consider and allow adjustments if the applicant demonstrates that such use is not representative of normal operations due to unanticipated conditions affecting the actual quantity of water withdrawn, such as extreme climatic conditions or equipment failure.
 Only uses conducted consistent with the existing consumptive use permit conditions shall be considered in identifying the base condition water use.
-The base condition water use shall not exceed that permitted as of April 1, 2006.
+The base condition water use shall not exceed that permitted as of April 1, 2006 or April 1, 2022, whichever is applicable.